For youth basketball coaches grades 1-8

 You'll be the kind of coach your players still talk about when they're thirty years old.

 The structure is not abstract.
-It moves from purpose, to practice, to lasting impact in language that belongs to the actual season in front of them.
+It's intentional.
+The book moves from purpose, to practice, to lasting impact in language that belongs to the actual season in front of you.

 1